-The project was led by Sanam Naraghi-Anderlini, ICAN Co-Founder and Executive Director.
-Project management, research, and drafting support provided by Program Officer Stephanie Breitsman, former Program Officer Madeline Koch, and Senior Fellow Andrea Ó Súilleabháin.
-Media design by Reagan Smith, President and CEO of DHM Media Group.
+The BPI is headed by Sanam Naraghi Anderlini, ICAN co-founder and Executive Director.
+Helena Grönberg manages the initiative.
+Project management for the Better Peace Tool book, research, and drafting support provided by Stephanie Breitsman, Madeline Koch and Andrea Ó Súilleabháin.
+The publication was designed and printed by DHM Media Group.